ejboettcher/tutorial/en/django_installation/instructions.md

 That's it!
 You're now (finally) ready to create a Django application!

-### Set PythonAnywhere's Virtualenv.
+### Check PythonAnywhere's Virtualenv.

-We need to tell PythonAnywhere where our virtual env is when it host's our website.
+Let's double check our virtualenv in PythonAnywhere.

 First, go to the `Dashboard`,
 * Click Web
 * Scroll to `Virtualenv`
-* Type, /home/yourusername/.virtualenv

 That's it!

+If this is the first time you are using pythonanywhere, we need to tell it we want a website.